Menu

 The biggest benefit is simple: the more you pay now, above and beyond your normal pension and state pension, the more income you’ll have in retirement.

-That means your later years will have more flexibility, more security, and more luxury than they would if you were limited to just state and standard pensions.
+That means your later years will be more flexible, secure, and luxurious than they would be if you were limited to state and standard pensions.

 Flexibility is also a strong benefit.
 You can guide and change your additional contributions over time; if you face financial hardship or unemployment, you can drop your contributions until you’re more stable.